 Q: Do I need a letter for each visit?
 A: No. We will keep your letter on file for 1 year.

 Q: What if I don't have a doctor?
-A: You can use he telehealth option described, above.
+A: You can use the telehealth option described, above.
 This is the quickest solution.

 Q: Why do I need a prescription for an over the counter product?
 A: Although available over the counter, the Michigan Health Department requires a prescription to use topical anesthetic during a tattoo service.